Billie Eilish Becomes The First Artist Born In The 2000s To Top The U.S. Singles Chart

 “@billieeilish’s ‘Bad Guy’ is officially No. 1 on the #Hot100 this week for the first time.
 It earns Eilish her first No. 1 and dethrones @LilNasX’s ‘Old Town Road,’ featuring @billyraycyrus, which ruled for a record 19 weeks,” Billboard Charts announced.

-“@billieeilish’s “Bad Guy” is the first song to hit No. 1 on both the #Hot100 and #AlternativeSongs charts since @lorde’s “Royals” in 2016,” they continued in another Twitter post.
+“@billieeilish’s ‘Bad Guy’ is the first song to hit No. 1 on both the #Hot100 and #AlternativeSongs charts since @lorde’s ‘Royals’ in 2016,” Billboard continued in another Twitter post.

 Since dropping her album, Billie released a version of “Bad Guy” with Justin Bieber.

 Eilish gradually rose to fame after the release of her debut EP, Don’t Smile At Me, in 2017.
-The record kickstarted her career and introduced her fans to her music.
-After touring and building her profile up, the project has generated over 1.2 billion digital streams, according to Billboard.
+The record kickstarted her career and introduced the world to her music.
+After touring and building her profile up, the album has generated over 1.2 billion digital streams, according to Billboard.
 Last week, she celebrated the EP’s second anniversary in an Instagram post.

 At this year’s MTV Video Music Awards, Eilish is nominated for nine awards, including Video of the Year and Best Pop Video for “Bad Guy.”
 She won Favorite Breakout Artist at the Nickelodeon Kids’ Choice Awards in March.

-On Instagram, Billie Eilish has over 35.2 million followers and keeps her fans up to date with content regularly.
+On Instagram, Eilish has over 35.2 million followers and regularly keeps her fans up to date.